 • Access to data and resources.

-The College of Social Sciences a publicly accessible and active web presence in order to play a vital role in delivering the University’s marketing and communication objectives in terms of student and staff recruitment, reputation management, information dissemination and engagement with business and prospective partners.
+The College of Social Sciences has a publicly accessible and active web presence in order to play a vital role in delivering the University’s marketing and communication objectives in terms of student and staff recruitment, reputation management, information dissemination and engagement with business and prospective partners.

 1.2 It is important that all web content is user-focused, up-to-date, reliable and accurate, corporately branded, meets University of Lincoln standards, is reviewed regularly and upholds the reputation of the University at all times.

-1.3 to improve practices in regards to these through the use of the University corporate website, research and course blogs, and social media platforms.
+1.3 The aim of the strategy is to improve College practices in regards to these through the use of the University corporate website, research and course blogs, and social media platforms.
 The vision, goals and objectives as well as the relationships with the overall University strategy will be defined, as will a provisional timetable of implementation.

-1.4 This strategy relates to all public-facing websites and media.
-It does not incorporate internal systems such as the Portal, Blackboard, Library, and Finance etc.
+1.4 This strategy relates to all public-facing websites and media under the remit of and accessible to the College web and online team.
+It does not incorporate internal systems such as the Portal, Blackboard, Library, and Finance etc. Personal web publishing by staff and students outside of the University network is not covered by this strategy

 Objectives